….or perhaps “Turn ON Your Radio”, or “ Turn on THE Radio”. Or “Turn the Radio ON”.

 Each song here, in its own way, offers a differing view of radio; a response to listening to the wireless.
 Some of these tracks cast the radio as a detached technology, where the wireless has lost touch with its listeners.
 Other writers appear to suggest that the radio offers positive hope and release from the daily problems of this world.
 Yet others wish that the radio could re-connect lonely dis-enfranchised individuals and bind them together with a sense of community and purpose.
 Or perhaps the radio offers mindless nonsense and babble: something to be switched off so that we can enjoy the silence.
 Each songwriter has a different reaction to the radio – and that’s an important point to consider because it suggests that listening-in is a deeply personal experience, one that can affect each of us in different ways.
 For example, in the UK, I might have thought Chris Moyles was the best Radio 1 breakfast show DJ ever.
 You could disagree and argue with me.
-I could change the subject and put forward a view that BBC Radio 2’s Friday Night is Music Night is cutting edge stuff for British audiences; you could disagree (again).
-As I’ll demonstrate here these artistes and writers each had an encounter with the radio and have ended up writing about it.
+I could change the subject and put forward a view that BBC Radio 2’s Friday Night is Music Night is cutting edge stuff for British audiences; you could disagree (again). [ed’s note: in my day it always WAS Friday night that was the evening for light orchestral music, but it seems in these unusual times it’s morphed into Sunday Night is Music Night.
+I’ll work out who to blame for this later…] But, as I’ll demonstrate here these artistes and writers each had an encounter with the radio and have ended up writing about it.
 Every one is unique and personal to the songwriter, and to us as well.

 But first, a bit of grammar.
 The verb ‘turn on’, as in turn on your radio, is a phrasal verb.
 The adverb particle (‘on’) gives the verb ‘turn’ a new meaning.
 The general rule is that the particle can go either before or after the noun object (but as you’ll note in the Reba McEntire track, below, the use of a pronoun object means the particle can only go after it…).
 This linguistic explanation – but not the Reba McEntire bit – is from Michael Swan‘s book Practical English Usage (2nd Edition, 1995), Oxford University Press, p.15 and p.612.